frenchie4111/frenchie4111.github.io/_posts/2021-05-02-Designing-a-guitar-with-hot-swappable-pickups.md

 As with all my projects, if you are interested in any of my design files or want to chat about anything at all, feel free to reach out to me directly at mdl0394@gmail.com.
 If you want to hear about future projects subscribe to my mailing list or RSS feed.

+My next posts will be about my processes for solving problems like these through writing, and building my own custom guitar pedal, so subscribe if you want to read more.

 {% include stay_connected.html %}

+If you liked this post, you can also check out some other things I made here:
+<br/><br/>

+{% assign project_posts = site.tags.Products %}
+{% for featured_post in project_posts %}
+{% include post_description.html post=featured_post %}
+{% endfor %}